RiddhiDeogade/ML_project_V_sem/README.md

 📝 How to Use
 1. Clone this repository
-2. Open the notebook:
-Locally via Jupyter Notebook, or

-In Google Colab:
-Upload or link your dataset (plant_growth_data.csv).
+2. Open the notebook: Locally via Jupyter Notebook, or In Google Colab: upload or link your dataset (plant_growth_data.csv).
 3. Run the notebook to train and evaluate the models.

 ## 📊 Results